-On December 10, 2018, the Company issued convertible promissory notes (the "Note") to the original shareholders of Ezbuy ("Seller") for business acquisition.
-The aggregate par value of the convertible promissory notes is \$85.55 million with zero interest rate and due in 365 days after the acquisition date (Conversion Period).
-See Note 3 in details of the acquisition of Ezbuy.
+On December 10, 2018, the Company issued convertible promissory notes (the "Note") to the original shareholders of Ezbuy ("Seller") for business acquisition (Note 3).
+The aggregate par value of the convertible promissory notes is \$85.55 million with zero interest rate and due in 365 days after the acquisition date (the "Conversion Period").